HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-infra.md

 Types of access to EuroHPC supercomputers.
 Table taken from [Hrvatski centar kompetencija za HPC - EuroHPC resursi](https://www.hpc-cc.hr/EuroHPC_resursi).
 ```

+*New type of EuroHPC JU Access [call](https://eurohpc-ju.europa.eu/eurohpc-ju-access-call-ai-and-data-intensive-applications_en) for AI and Data-Intensive Applications.*

 ```{callout} What are the conditions for access?
 Access if free of charge.
 Participation conditions depend on the specific access call that a research group has applied to.
 In general, users of EuroHPC systems commit to:
 - Acknowledge the use of the resources in their related publications